-Traveling in Ahmedabad India in the western state of Gujarat is a step back in time, with it’s historical momuments, It is also known as the home state of the current Indian Prime Minister (Modi), as well as Gandhi Ji, the father of the nation.
+Ahmedabad sightseeing in the western state of Gujarat is a step back in time, with it’s historical momuments, is also known as the home state of the current Indian Prime Minister (Modi), as well as Gandhi Ji, the father of the nation.

 I landed in Ahmedabad to balmy weather; it reminded me a bit of Miami with it’s warmth and humidity.
 The city is a bit more traditional than Bangalore, though not with any huge visual differences (that I noticed initially).